Key moments from Harvey Weinstein's rape trial

 McGowan staged a protest outside the court, along with actress Rosanna Arquette and other Weinstein accusers, demanding accountability.

 Haleyi, a former production assistant, cried as she testified that she accepted an invitation to Weinstein’s Manhattan home in 2006.
-Haleyi said Weinstein “lunged” at her, backed her into a bedroom and forcibly performed oral sex on her, yanking out her tampon.
+Haleyi said Weinstein lunged at her, backed her into a bedroom and forcibly performed oral sex on her, yanking out her tampon. [nL1N29W0I0]

 Under questioning from Weinstein’s attorneys, Haleyi acknowledged that she accepted trips to Los Angeles and London from Weinstein after the attack, in part because she needed work, and signed messages to him with “lots of love.”

-The other accuser, Mann, described Weinstein as a “Jekyll and Hyde:” He was charming in public but often showed terrifying anger when they were alone.
+The other accuser, Mann, described Weinstein as a “Jekyll and Hyde:” Charming in public but often showing terrifying anger when they were alone.

-The onetime aspiring actress said that soon after meeting Weinstein she entered into an “extremely degrading” relationship with him that never included intercourse, until, she alleged, he raped her in 2013.
+Mann said that soon after meeting Weinstein she entered into an extremely degrading relationship with him that never included intercourse until, she alleged, he raped her in 2013. [nL1N2A0110]

-Prosecutors have been allowed to introduce evidence of attacks on other women, even though the incidents did not result in charges against Weinstein.
+Prosecutors were allowed to introduce evidence of alleged attacks on other women, even though the incidents did not result in charges against Weinstein.

 She is one of two accusers in a separate sexual assault case against Weinstein in Los Angeles.